Steps to Lower Your Risk of Complications After Surgery

 If your doctor recommends non-emergency surgery, your first step should be to seek a second opinion from a physician who has experience treating your condition.
 The second opinion can confirm your diagnosis and treatment plan, which provides you with peace of mind.
 A second opinion may also change your diagnosis or suggest other appropriate treatment options for you to consider.

 Your next step is to find out what level of experience your surgeon has performing the specific surgery you’ll undergo, whether your surgeon is board certified, what his or her complication rate is, and what the hospital’s rate of complications after surgery is.
-You can ask your surgeon for this information and you can also find some of the information on websites like the American Medical Association’s Doctor Finder, the American Board of Medical Specialties website, and Consumer Reports’ Hospital Safety scorecard.
+You can ask your surgeon for this information and you can also find some of the information on websites like the American Medical Association’s Doctor Finder, and the American Board of Medical Specialties website.
 A health advisor is another resource that can offer objective information about physician and hospital qualifications.

 Proactive steps to lower your risk of complications